 Storage is key after your wine has been bottled you will need to take careful steps to ensure that careful temperatures are maintained in order for the wine to remain stable.
 In most cases, it is best to store your wine in cool temperatures.
 For long-term storage, most bottled wines do better when stored at a temperature of about 55 degrees Fahrenheit.
 The reason why it is so important to store wine at cool temperatures is that cool temperatures help to reduce the effects of oxidation.

-Keep in mind; however, that you do not necessarily need to obsess if you absolutely cannot obtain a storage facility at exactly 55 degrees.
-The improvement provided for each degree in temperature you are able to reduce in the storage area is really only marginal.
-Of course, a dark area that has a temperature of 65 degrees is always going to better than an area with a lot of light that has an average temperature of 75 degrees.
+Please note that you don’t have to worry excessively if you cannot acquire a storage facility precisely at 55 degrees.
+The benefit of lowering the temperature in the storage area by each degree is only minimal.
+Naturally, a dark area at 65 degrees will always surpass an area with ample light and an average temperature of 75 degrees.

 Being able to store your wine in an area at 55 degrees; however, would only be slightly better than the 65-degree storage area.